 That unique perspective has helped Akers, an All Pro Dad NFL Spokesman, approach each day since from a position of strength rather than fear.
 Here are 5 thoughts that helped him face his financial problems.

 1. Look forward and lead.

 When hard times hit, a person can dwell on the past or move forward.
-As a husband and father, Akers had to set the tone for the family.
+As a husband and father, Akers had to set the tone for his family.
 It was time to embrace a new day.
-Things may look different for them now, but that certainly doesn’t mean that they will be worse.
+Things may look different for them now, but that certainly doesn’t mean things will get worse.
 The future may feel less secure, but he has chosen to move forward and lead the way with faith and hope.
-That type of approach has a major impact on the well-being of each family member.
+That approach has a major impact on the well-being of each family member.

 We tend to think, “If only I had (insert object of value), I would be content.”
 However, once we get that thing, we want something else.
-The more we get, the more we want, never grateful for what we have.
-[Tweet This] The cycle has to stop somewhere.
+The more we get, the more we want, without ever stopping to be grateful for what we have.
+The cycle has to stop somewhere.
 Better to stop it now, rather than later.

 When something traumatic happens, it makes you remember what is truly important.
 The key to a full life is found in relationships.
 Material wealth is temporal while relationships are eternal.

 The whole experience was humbling for Akers.
 Money and fame bring a feeling of status and accomplishment.
-That was another thing that was lost.
-Pride will cause a person to make bad decisions that have repercussions for the whole family.
-Fortunately for David’s family, he took the road of humility.
+When he lost it, pride would have caused him to make bad decisions that would have had repercussions for the whole family.
+Fortunately for his family, he took the road of humility.